aghast/lbac-python/ch03/bytecode.md

 dis module.
 And there's a good set of articles written by Yaniv Aknin that details some of the internal workings of the interpreter. [^1]

-Next, there are the dis module functions `dis` and `show_code`, and the builtin `compile` function.
+Next, there are the dis module functions =dis= and =show_code=, and the builtin =compile= function.
 Taken together, these are a great resource to show how a "working" compiler generates bytecode.

 Getting Started